Bachelor of Science in

 Data Science Track

-Courses within the Data Science track provide BSCM majors with knowledge they need to analyze, understand, and visualize data.
+Courses within the Data Science Track provide BSCM majors with knowledge they need to analyze, understand, and visualize data.
 Students learn skills to collect, manage, interpret, and analyze data in order to assist in making data-driven decisions.
 The program includes coursework in areas such as data analytics, mining and visualization with foundational studies in mathematics, statistics, business, and computer science.
 This track is also a good option for students enrolled in computer science programs to seek a dual major.

 MA 345 | Differential Equations and Matrix Methods | 4 |